LogoHistorical Figure MBTI

 Si — inferior

-Inferior introverted sensing in an ENTP tends to express itself in two characteristic patterns: a troubled relationship to tradition and precedent (which Ne dismisses while Si secretly craves), and an unusually tenacious memory for personal injury.
+Inferior Si in an ENTP expresses itself in two ways: an ambivalent relationship to tradition (which Ne dismisses while Si secretly craves), and an unusually tenacious memory for personal injury.
 Voltaire displayed both.
-His relationship to the past was deeply ambivalent: he championed reason and progress against what he saw as the dead weight of tradition, yet he also produced serious historical scholarship—his Age of Louis XIV and Essay on the Customs and Spirit of Nations were genuine contributions to historiography, not mere polemics.
+He championed reason against what he saw as the dead weight of tradition, yet his Age of Louis XIV and Essay on the Customs and Spirit of Nations were genuine contributions to historiography.
 He needed the past even as he argued against its authority.

 Why ENTP Over INTP